 The Walking Pilgrimage is a retreat.
-This pilgrimage lasts for four days and is a time for prayer, kindness, brotherly love, singing, self discipline, confession, speakers, listening to spiritual conferences and daily Mass.
+This pilgrimage lasts for four days and is a time for prayer, kindness, brotherly love, singing, self discipline, confession, daily mass, listening to speakers and having spiritual conferences.

 The Cross shall lead the pilgrimage at all times, followed by the Marian emblems, and then the pilgrims.